 China and the United States are the leading exporters of vinylidene chloride, accounting for the majority of global shipments in recent years, while India, South Korea, and Germany represent the largest importers.
 Imports by India and South Korea have shown consistent growth since 2022, coinciding with upward pressure on vinylidene chloride prices amid tightening supply from key Asian producers.

-Market Dynamics Intelligence for 1,1-Dichloroethylene (Vinylidene Chloride), Recent Commodity Market Report
+Market Dynamics Intelligence for 1,1-Dichloroethylene (Vinylidene Chloride) — Recent Commodity Market Report

 I. Price Trends

-- Current Price: As of April 2026, the mainstream market quotation for 1,1-dichloroethylene (purity ≥99%) stands at RMB 20,000 per metric ton, while lower-purity products (≥99% purity, but with less stringent specifications) are quoted at RMB 12,000 per metric ton.
-Prices have remained flat since December 2025 and are currently at historical highs—within the 2025 full-year range of RMB 16,000–18,000 per metric ton.
+- Current Price: As of April 2026, the mainstream market quotation for 1,1-dichloroethylene (purity ≥99%) stands at RMB 20,000 per metric ton; quotations for lower-purity products (≥99% purity, but with less stringent specifications) are as low as RMB 12,000 per metric ton.
+Prices have remained flat since December 2025 and are currently at historical highs—within the 2025 annual range of RMB 16,000–18,000 per metric ton.

 - Production Pace: Since December 2025, manufacturers have maintained normal operating rates, with no supply disruptions caused by environmental compliance restrictions or scheduled equipment maintenance.

-- PVDC (Polyvinylidene Chloride): Accounts for over 60% of total 1,1-dichloroethylene consumption.
-In 2025, China’s PVDC market size reached 152,000 metric tons, segmented as follows: food packaging (58.3%, growth slowed to 3.1% YoY), pharmaceutical packaging (21.5%, CAGR of 9.4%), and emerging applications—including lithium-ion battery separators and semiconductor encapsulation—(15.2%, YoY growth of 18.6%).
+- PVDC Applications: Account for over 60% of total 1,1-dichloroethylene consumption.
+In 2025, China’s PVDC market reached 152,000 metric tons, with food packaging representing 58.3% of demand (growth slowing to 3.1% year-on-year); emerging applications—including lithium-ion battery separators and semiconductor encapsulation—now account for 15.2% (up 18.6% YoY).

 Analysis & Assessment

-I. Supply–Demand Balance
+I. Supply-Demand Balance & Price Outlook

 Forecast

-I. Price Outlook
+I. Price Trend

 II.
 Demand Growth